zhullyb/monyhar/monyhar/docs/ios/build_instructions.md

 (the default value is `"org.monyhar"`).

-You then need to request provisioning profiles from Apple for your devices for the following bundle identifiers to build and run Chromium with these application extensions:
+You then need to request provisioning profiles from Apple for your devices for the following bundle identifiers to build and run Monyhar with these application extensions:

 -   `${prefix}.chrome.ios.dev`